Want to learn about how to use dashboards and interpret charts and metrics in Nozzle? You're in the right place!

 Exporting your Data

-It's easy to export the data shown in your table to a CSV file.
-Just click the Export button in the top right-hand corner of the Metric by Rollup section.
-As soon as your export is complete, you will get a notification above in the the header.
-Click the green circle, then click on the notification in the Jobs pop-out to download your CSV file.
+Click the Gear icon in the top right-hand corner of the table and the Export Query button will appear.
+As soon as your export is complete, you will get a notification above in the header.
+Click the green circle, then click on the notification in the Jobs pop-out to download your CSV file..

 Charts and Tables